awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/pricing.md

 + For Paid products, AWS Marketplace collects software charges from the customer\.
 + There is no service fee for Bring Your Own License \(BYOL\) products on AWS Marketplace\.
 + To deliver on our customer promise of selection, we require that all BYOL products also have a paid option\.
 This is so that customers who don’t have existing licenses have the option to purchase and use the products\.
-  + For BOYL products, we realize that the online purchase of software is a departure from how some companies do business\.
+  + For BYOL products, we realize that the online purchase of software is a departure from how some companies do business\.
 In light of this, for the first 90 days after launch we will relax the requirement that this software is accompanied by a version available for purchase on AWS Marketplace\.
 During this time, the AWS Marketplace account management teams will work with you to address challenges and to determine if and how the software can be made available for purchase on AWS Marketplace\.
 +  There is no service fee for Free or Open Source Software that is made available to customers without charge\.

 ## AWS Charges Versus Software Charges<a name="aws-charges-vs-software-charges"></a>